nationalarchives/front-end-development-guide/peer-review-checklist.md

 ## Checkpoint 1: Design

-The reviewer is satisfied the site, application or feature has followed the principles and patterns laid out in the [Design guide](http://designguide.livelb.nationalarchives.gov.uk/).
-Alternatively, for standalone sites and applications, the reviewer is satisfied the design meets the standards required by The National Archives' web team.
+The reviewer is satisfied that:

+* the site, application or feature has followed the principles and patterns laid out in the [Design guide](http://designguide.livelb.nationalarchives.gov.uk/)
+* for standalone sites and applications, the reviewer is satisfied the design meets the standards required by The National Archives' web team.

 ### Comments from peer reviewer and developer(s)